 FAQs

-1. Can I use cilantro both fresh and dried?
+1. Can I use cilantro both fresh & dried?

 Yes, but note that fresh cilantro has a stronger, brighter flavor.
 Dried cilantro works well in long-simmering dishes like soups or stews.